Take a look at the confusing emotions felt by children of the incarcerated.

 The child knows the parent is in a lot of trouble and worries about what is going to happen. - SUDDEN FINANCIAL CRISIS

-If the parent was the wage-earner, the family is thrown into immediate financial crisis. - SCHOOL WORK SUFFERS
+If the parent was the wage-earner, the family is thrown into immediate financial crisis.
+Many opportunities that were once available to the child are now out of reach. - SCHOOL WORK SUFFERS

-The child begins to have problems in school.
-Classmates make fun of them and their attendance and grades suffer. - SEPARATION BY DISTANCE TO PRISON
+The child may begin to have problems in school.
+Grades, attendance, and relationships with classmates are all impacted negatively. - SEPARATION BY DISTANCE TO PRISON

-Now the parent may be 200-300 miles away and nd they have no control over whether anyone will take them to see their parent.
+The parent may be incarcerated up to 200–300 miles away and the child has no control over whether anyone will take them to visit their parent.

 CONFUSING EMOTIONS

 With or without visible trauma, having a parent incarcerated causes many confusing emotions.
-These are some typical hurtful feelings children experience:
+These are some typical feelings a child may experience:

-Children are afraid of being abandoned, of never seeing their incarcerated parent again, and of being taken away from their caregiver.
-This fear can even translate to unfounded fears of specific people, places, animals, or activities.- WORRY
+The child may be afraid of being abandoned, of never seeing their incarcerated parent again, and of being taken away from their remaining parent or guardian.
+This fear can even translate to unfounded fears of specific people, places, animals, or activities. - WORRY

 Concerns about the well-being of the incarcerated parent are common, even if the relationship is troubled.
-Children also worry that their caregivers will not be able to take care of them or that there will not be enough food or money. - CONFUSION
+Children also worry that their current parent or guardian will not be able to take care of them or that there will not be enough food or money. - CONFUSION

-Often children are not told the truth about their incarcerated parent’s whereabouts.
-This leads to questions that children are afraid to ask.
-They become confused about what is true and what is not. - SADNESS
+Sometimes a child is not told the truth about their incarcerated parent’s situation.
+This leads to questions that the child is afraid to ask.
+The child can become confused about what is true and what is not. - SADNESS

-There’s just so much loss for the child to deal with.
-Loss of the parent is usually the worst.
-But there are other losses, such as not having their parent with them on holidays or perhaps having to go live with another relative or having to change schools.
+The child may experience many different types of loss when a parent is incarcerated.
+Loss of the parent is usually the most painful.
+Other losses may include not having their parent with them on holidays, having to go live with another relative, or having to change schools.
 Each new loss resurrects feelings of previous losses. - GUILT

-For some reason, children often feel responsible for their parents‘ behavior.
-They wish they had tried harder to stop Mom’s or Dad’s drug use.
+A child will often internalize feelings of responsibility for their incarcerated parent’s behavior.
+This can manifest in different ways, including wishing they had tried harder to stop Mom’s or Dad’s drug use.
 Or they blame themselves for not getting better grades or helping around the house. - ISOLATION

-A conspiracy of silence is often expected of children in families of prisoners.
-Social stigma keeps children from talking about their situation.
-Well-intentioned caregivers may attempt to protect the children by avoiding conversations about the parent.
-This can leave the children feeling very alone. - EMBARRASSMENT
+A child with a parent in prison often has difficulty expressing their feelings about the situation.
+Social stigma can keep a child from talking about their experiences.
+A well-intentioned parent or guardians may attempt to protect the child by avoiding conversations about the incarcerated parent.
+This can leave the child feeling very alone. - EMBARRASSMENT

-Children with parents in jail or prison feel stigmatized, even when they know many people that have family members who are incarcerated.
+A child with a parent in jail or prison can feel stigmatized, even when they know other people with family members who are incarcerated.
 Imagine the shame and embarrassment of seeing your mother or father’s picture in the news with a story about their arrest.
-Some children deal with the pain by pretending they don’t care. - ANGER
+The child may deal with the pain by pretending they don’t care. - ANGER

 PROTECTIVE FACTORS

 These three important protective factors—relationships, skills, and faith—can be found in the local Body of Christ.
-Let us pray that the Church will arise to the need and willingly open its arms to the children and families of the incarcerated.
+Let us pray that the Church will rise to meet this need and willingly open its arms to the children and families of the incarcerated.